kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 ## 1.4 Action button

 There will be a button at the end of the form called "Complete validation".
-- When the end user clicks this button, it will generate a combined output
+- When the end user clicks this button, it will generate a combined output (ref 1.5)

 ## 1.5 Output files